fatimamatieva/DAT240_ASSIGNMENTS/Lab2/README.md

 You might see a warning like `Warning: Potential Security Risk Ahead`, which complains about the SSL certificate is not signed by a trusted certificate authority (self-signed).
 If this appear it is safe to click `Accept the Risk and Continue` for this page.
 This is only safe to do for page you trust are okay to visit, which is in this case our own web page.
 If the warning appears on any other page, please be careful about what you do.

-### Useful links:
+### How to start the lab:

-For this lab it can be useful to read about [Asp.net core Razor pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-5.0&tabs=visual-studio) at the following links:
+Please read the following page for how to work with [ASP.NET Core Razor page](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-5.0&tabs=visual-studio).
+In the example using CustomerDbContext database then use the `ShopContext` as well as `FoodItem` instead of `CustomerDbContext` and `Customer`.
+It can also be useful to read more about asp.net core at the following links.

 * [Asp.net core Fundamentals](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-5.0&tabs=windows)
 * [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0)